joshbduncan/AiCommandPalette/CHANGLOG.md

 ### Added

 - New Built-In Commands
-    - Open Recent File (based on File > Open Recent Files menu)
+    - Open Recent Files (based on File > Open Recent Files menu)
 - Commands requiring an active document filtering and error catching
     - Commands are now filtered out (hidden) if they require a document to be open and none are
         - This required adding a new column to the build data spreadsheet "docRequired"